Research Video Collection Faculty Research Descriptions Instrumentation

 One way to "beef up" your chemistry education (and resume) is to do an undergraduate research project.
 Most students (and professors) find it to be an exciting and rewarding experience!
 Professors at MTSU (and other universities) often have an interest in mentoring students.
-The best way to find out about projects is to talk to professors (they don't bite) or other students.
-Also, watch brief videos here of professors in the College of Basic and Applied Science discussing their research.
+The best way to find out about projects is to talk to professors or other students.
+Also, watch brief videos of chemistry professors or professors in the College of Basic and Applied Science discussing their research.

 Why do it?